-

 - Site Info

-Environmental leadership demands more than technical expertise.
-You need resilience, the ability to perceive and respond to interconnected factors, and skills to hold organisations accountable while safeguarding the wellbeing of species and ecosystems.
-These outward-focussed capabilities are rarely addressed in conventional leadership training.
+Ordinary leadership training isn't designed for environmental professionals.
+We face unique challenges - from navigating complex stakeholder dynamics to driving systems change while managing scientific uncertainty.
+Environmental leadership demands resilience, the ability to perceive and respond to interconnected factors, and skills to hold organisations accountable while safeguarding the wellbeing of species and ecosystems.

-This program fills that gap.
-Rather than learning generic leadership theory, you'll develop tools specifically designed for environmental professionals working in complex, high-stakes contexts.
+This program fills the gap.
+Rather than learning generic leadership theory, you'll be guided by an environmental leadership expert and learn to use tools specifically designed for environmental professionals working in complex, high-stakes contexts.

 The Environment Institute of Australia and New Zealand is proud to present an online workshop which will provide Impact Assessment (IA) practitioners with the thinking and writing skills to present data and reach conclusions in a clear evidence-based manner.